jabirk-spektra/mslearn-fabric/Instructions/Labs/gl-create-workspace-01.md

 ### Summary

-In this exercise, you have signed up for Microsoft Fabric Trial and created a workspace.
+In this exercise, you have signed up for the Microsoft Fabric Trial and created a workspace.

 ### Review
 In this lab, you have completed: